cparker-uc/Capacitive-Lick-Detection/README.md

 ## Installation

 I haven't spent as much time making this easily installable as I'd like to yet, sorry!

+First, if you're on Windows (which is what we are using to make things easy on undergrads/grad students who need to run the system), you'll have to install drivers for the FT232H boards.
+The recommended method is Zadig, and we roughly followed the steps outlined here: https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/windows

-I manage my Python environments with pyenv-virtualenv on the command line: https://github.com/pyenv/pyenv-virtualenv
+Next, I manage my Python environments with pyenv-virtualenv on the command line: https://github.com/pyenv/pyenv-virtualenv

 To install the environment, I run:
 ```